You may have found this this page, after asking Mr Google a question…just like Edith:

 3) Recent results were well outside the normal range

 The life insurance company will postpone making a decision if your results falls well outside their healthy range to give you time to get in under control.
-Think high BMI or high hba1c readings for diabetics.
+Think high BMI casing weight issues or high HbA1C readings for diabetics.

 But a different insurer may come to a different conclusion and offer you cover.

 We got cover for lady with a BMI of 48 after Irish Life postponed her.

 Don’t panic if your bank declined or postponed you.

 You see I know which insurance company is best for most health conditions, and if I don’t, I’ll discuss your case with all 5 providers in confidence to smoke out the best insurer for you.